 Follow the cycle path north, then almost immediately taking a left-hand fork (do NOT go under the bridge) to bring you onto the Ginninderra Dr bridge crossing the lake.
 Continue following the cycle path around the shoreline.
 Just after John Knight Memorial Park, turn left at a fork in the cycle path, travelling under Aikman Drive and into the University of Canberra.

 Follow the pathways through the University, crossing over College St at the pedestrian traffic lights.
-After crossing College St, follow the bike path beside Haydon Dr. Cross over Battye St, before turning left to climb over the wooden access gate into the Nature Reserve on Gossan Hill.
+After crossing College St, follow the bike path beside Haydon Dr. Cross over Battye St, before turning right to climb over the wooden access gate into the Nature Reserve on Gossan Hill.

 Follow the fire road with a fence on your right for a few hundred metres.
 Head uphill to the left at a fork in the road.
 Turn right at the next crossroads.
 Take the left of the two 'straight ahead' options at the 5-way intersection when you reach the top of the crest.
 You are now heading along the crest of Gossan Hill, through eucalyptus forest.
 Veer right at the fork in this track, then left onto the bitumen road (thus avoiding the deep kerb), and left again off this road onto the footpath leading towards the Belconnen Way overpass.

 Across the overpass, follow the cycle path through the Aranda District Playing Fields.
 Go under Bandjalong Cres, straight up past the Aranda shops on your left and uphill on the concrete path.
 Cross over Walu St, and after a brief dirt section rejoin the footpath, still heading up.
 At the top, go through the walkers' gap in the fence, then immediately left.